Ujjayi Breath

 Perspective Shifter

 Ujjayi works through a small mechanical change with surprisingly broad effects.
 A gentle constriction at the back of the throat narrows the airway, slowing each breath and creating audible resistance on the inhale and exhale.
-That slowing matters: when breathing settles into roughly five or six cycles per minute, the parasympathetic branch of the nervous system tends to come forward, blood pressure eases, and the heart's responsiveness to its own regulatory signals improves.
-The sound itself becomes an attentional anchor, giving a wandering mind something steady to follow.
-Most of the regulatory benefit comes from pacing and exhalation control; the throat constriction is the technique that makes that pacing easier to hold.
+That slowing matters.
+When breathing settles to roughly five or six cycles per minute, the parasympathetic branch of the nervous system tends to come forward, blood pressure eases, and the heart's responsiveness to its own regulatory signals improves.
+The sound becomes an attentional anchor, giving a wandering mind something steady to follow.
+The same mechanism is what makes it useful in movement: physical effort normally fragments the breath and tips you towards holding it or gasping, both of which spike the sympathetic response, whereas a paced, resistant breath keeps respiration ordered and regulation intact while the body works hard.